 Freedom of Association and Collective Bargaining, Child Labour, and Forced or Compulsory Labour

-On a daily basis, we safeguard our employees, our customers, our supply chain and our communities by ensuring that we are compliant with policy and regulation requirements across the markets and countries in which we operate.
-To embrace the challenges of a constantly changing environment, where population is increasing as resources are decreasing, policy and regulation are becoming more demanding at national, international and industry level.
+We constantly safeguard our employees, our customers, our supply chain and our communities by ensuring that we are compliant with policy and regulation requirements across the markets and countries in which we operate.
+To embrace the challenges of a changing environment, increasing populations and decreasing resources, policy and regulation are becoming more demanding at national, international and industry level.

-Responsibility for the proactive and reactive response to policy and regulation sits across all levels of the business.
-Group HR operate a global database of policies that are updated on a regular basis relevant to our employees, and our Group Legal, PRSA and SHE teams work to ensure that we are abreast of all policies and regulations relevant to our products, processes and operations.
+Responsibility for the proactive and reactive response to policy and regulation sits across all levels of the business. group HR operate a global database of policies that are updated on a regular basis relevant to our employees, and our Group legal, PSRA and SHE teams work to ensure that we are abreast of all policies and regulations relevant to our products, processes and operations.

-We ensure our policies are consistent with the spirit and intent of ILO’s Declaration on Fundamental Principles and Rights at work, where applicable to business.
-Our Group Policy on Trade Union Membership states that Croda International Plc recognises that all its employees have the right to freedom of association.
-The Company will not interfere in the legitimate activities of Trades Unions at Croda sites.
+Croda International Plc recognises that all its employees have the right to freedom of association.
+The company will not interfere in the legitimate activities of Trades Unions at Croda sites.